MichiganDataScienceTeam/F24-mini-copilot/README.md

 # Mini Copilot, Fall 2024

-In this project, we will attempt to recreate a GitHub Copilot.
+In this project, we will attempt to recreate GitHub Copilot.
 Since properly recreating the service requires an immense amount of compute for model training, we will seek to build a **Mini Copilot**.

-The purpose of this undertaking, and the materials in this repo, is purely educational.
+This repository contains both educational materials (starter notebooks for basic training) and our actual implementation of recreating GitHub Copilot.
+Education materials can be found under `education/`, and our implementation can be found under `src/`.

-Weekly slides can be found [here](https://drive.google.com/drive/folders/1EUTBDfIL_Y3dRKkDsNaysntJQjiOef1c?usp=drive_link) (requires UMich login).
+Accompanying educational slide decks can be found [here](https://drive.google.com/drive/folders/1EUTBDfIL_Y3dRKkDsNaysntJQjiOef1c?usp=drive_link) (requires UMich login).

+## Methods

+Recreating GitHub Copilot involves various parts -- the underlying code completion model, the endpoint serving the model, and the actual application (VSCode extension) using the model.

+- **Code completion model:** To train the underlying code completion model, we train `gpt-2` on a code completion task (code found under `src/model`).
+- **Serving the model:** To serve the model, we use AWS Lambda (container image found under `src/backend`).
+- **VSCode extension:** To build the VSCode extension, we use the `registerInlineCompletionItemProvider` VSCode API (full implementation found under `src/extension`).
+This extension calls our Lambda endpoint to supply the code completion.

 ## Project Master Schedule